wilr/silverstripe-facebookconnect/README.md

   * This current iteration only provides the backbone.
 In future updates I am aiming to integrate things like publishing stories to a users wall, interacting with events, groups and other things like friends.

-  * More controls over the logged in members information (eg status updates, events, groups)
+  * More controls over the logged in members information (eg status updates, events, groups).
+If you need this functionality you can build this ontop of the Facebook API which is exposed:

+	function foo() {
+		// returns the likes

+		$likes = $this->getFacebook()->api('/me/likes');
+	}

 ### How to use

-  * To setup facebook connect your first need to download this and put it in your SilverStripe sites root folder.
+  * To setup Facebook connect your first need to download this and put it in your SilverStripe sites root folder.
   * You need to register your website / application at http://developers.facebook.com/setup
   * Once you have registered your app then set the following in your mysite/_config.php file.
 Replace the values with the ones you should get after registering your app